debeando/helm-charts/charts/agent-mysql/README.md

-# DeBeAndo Zenit Agent for MySQL
+# DeBeAndo Agent for MySQL

 Database monitoring tool designed for small environments, adapted for Kubernetes and send metrics to InfluxDB.

 ### Installing the Chart

-To install the chart with the release name `zenit-agent-mysql`:
+To install the chart with the release name `agent-mysql`:

 ```bash
 helm repo add debeando https://debeando.github.io/helm-charts